 According to data from the Provincial Center for Disease Control, in the first 6 months of 2025, the whole province recorded 227 cases of Covid-19, 93 cases of hand, foot and mouth disease, and 15 cases of dengue fever.

 In general, the epidemic situation is under control, but in reality, many dengue fever outbreaks have appeared in some districts of Yen Lac and Vinh Tuong.
-This shows that the risk of an outbreak is always present and the urgent requirement is to continue to strengthen epidemiological surveillance, detect cases early and handle them thoroughly right from the start.
+This shows that the risk of an epidemic outbreak is always present and the urgent requirement is to continue to strengthen epidemiological surveillance, detect cases early and handle them thoroughly right from the start.

 Based on the advice of the health sector, the Provincial People's Committee has issued a document directing the strengthening of prevention and control of dengue fever, hand, foot and mouth disease, Covid-19 and epidemics during the rainy and stormy season.

-Along with preventing and fighting dengue fever, the provincial health sector actively coordinates with the Department of Education and Training to strictly control hand, foot and mouth disease, a disease that often appears in the summer and spreads quickly in nurseries and kindergartens.
+Along with preventing and fighting dengue fever, the provincial health sector proactively coordinates with the Department of Education and Training to strictly control hand, foot and mouth disease, a disease that often appears in the summer and spreads quickly in nurseries and kindergartens.

-Regarding the Covid-19 epidemic, although the epidemic situation has been basically controlled, disease surveillance is still maintained regularly, especially during the peak tourist season, when the epidemic is easily spread and outbreaks.
+Regarding the Covid-19 epidemic, although the epidemic situation has been basically controlled, disease surveillance work is still maintained regularly, especially during the peak tourist season, when the epidemic is easily spread and outbreaks.
 Recommendations on personal prevention such as wearing masks in public places, washing hands regularly, maintaining personal hygiene, improving physical fitness and proper nutrition continue to be widely disseminated.

 People are advised to proactively monitor their health.
 If they have suspicious symptoms such as fever, cough, or difficulty breathing, they should immediately go to a medical facility for timely examination and treatment.